-Here members can login to their GoJD account dashboard to view and download invoices and PPL insurance documents, manage and renew subscriptions and have access to guild articles and tutorials.
-Also in the guild dashboard, members can reach the administrators, Alan or Jayne, and post […]
+Here members can login to their GoJD/BPA account dashboard to view and download invoices and PPL insurance documents, manage and renew subscriptions and have access to guild articles and tutorials.
+Also in the dashboard, members can reach the administrators, Alan or Jayne, and post queries […]

 Trust symbols on a website are becoming increasingly more important and showing your visitors that you belong to a recognised trade organisation with ethics and standards can only help instil confidence in potential customers and help generate sales.
-GoJD members with a […]
+GoJD/BPA members with […]

 The Guild of Jewellery Designers are giving away a fabulous Smith’s Little torch.
 Post up to five images of your jewellery making work to be considered, show appreciation of other members’ work by sharing and voting on your favourites.
 To enter the competition, simply post […]

 A jewellery shop is one of the most prestigious retail fronts to run.
 It is usually well known in the area it is in, and more often than not highly profitable.
 However, with the benefits of running jewellers, there are also drawbacks, specifically coming from criminals. […]

 A commonly asked question from those who are new to wire working is what kind of tools are recommended for beginners?
 Beyond the essential wire wrapping tools, a tool that is highly recommended if you plan to do a lot of wire wrapping and wire working is a pair of flat nose pliers with Nylon jaws.

 Nylon jaw pliers come in really handy for a couple of different things.
 Most of the following techniques apply to the smaller gauges of wire like 22, 24, and 26 gauge, but not so much the larger gauges of wire, so just keep that in mind.

 First, you can use flat nose nylon jaw pliers to straighten wire that’s right off the coil or spool.